 It is important to note that the main goal of remineralization is to add calcium and bicarbonate ions to the permeate coming from the RO unit.
-In the case of the membranes tested and with reference to the RO brine solution from the Seine river desalination, the passage of the cations of interest remained favored by a selectivity almost equal to or greater than 1, while the transport of bicarbonates was favored by the high concentration of these ions with respect to chlorides.
+In the case of the membranes tested and with reference to the RO brine solution from the Seine river, the passage of the cations of interest remained favored by a selectivity almost equal to or greater than 1, while the transport of bicarbonates was favored by the high concentration of these ions with respect to chlorides.
 The transport of potassium, sodium, and magnesium is expected to be low due to the very low concentration compared to calcium.